betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 thanks to @pichim, @ctzsnooze, @SteveCEvans

-## 5. RPM Limiter build option

-This is a custom build option, requiring `USE_RPM_LIMIT` in the custom flashing options.
-It limits the max average RPM to a user-specified value, and is primarily intended to help standardise quad behaviour for Spec Racing.

-Thanks @Tdogb, @Limonspb, @karatebrot

-## 6. Automatic LEDstrip colour based on VTx channel
+## 5. Automatic LEDstrip colour based on VTx channel

 Ledstrip colour can now be automatically set according to VTx channel.
 Enter `set ledstrip_profile = RACE` and `set ledstrip_race_color = BLACK` (disabled) to activate.
 The VTx should use RaceBand frequencies.
 Resulting colours should be Whilte, Red, Orange, Yellow, Green, Blue, Violet, Pink for R1-R8 respectively.

 Thanks @cruwaller

-## 7. Rainbow colour effect for LEDstrip
+## 6. Rainbow colour effect for LEDstrip

 See: [PR12323](https://github.com/betaflight/betaflight/pull/12323/files)